2014 NC Gravity Games FAQ

 What are the categories?

-We’re offering two divisions – Gravity Only and Open Powered (battery) – for students to put their minds to the test.
+We’re offering two divisions – Kits Only and Engineered – for students to put their minds to the test.

 When and where will the 2014 Gravity Games be hosted?